Mastery of Breast Surgery®

 The Diagnostic Module is used to document diagnostic procedures and is submitted as part of the case documentation when applying for breast ultrasound certification.

-While participation in all modules of the Mastery Program is voluntary, completion of the information in the Surgery Module is required for those participants using the program for Maintenance of Certification Part 4.
+While participation in all modules of the Mastery Program is voluntary, completion of the information in the Surgery Module is required for those participants using the program to meet the practice improvement requirement for Continuous Certification.

 The program will provide you with the opportunity to participate in a data collection/self-review process.
 This self-reporting process is a fundamental first step in improving quality.
 Participation now, before such reporting programs become mandatory from outside agencies, will provide you, the surgeon, with the experience of self-reporting and, subsequently, the knowledge about your individual practice and patient outcomes.

-Participation in the Mastery of Breast Surgery℠ program is offered at no cost to surgeons who are active or associate members of the American Society of Breast Surgeons.
+Participation in the Mastery of Breast Surgery® program is offered at no cost to surgeons who are active or associate members of the American Society of Breast Surgeons.

 Although no one can speak for other outside organizations, it is anticipated that this program will be valued by other entities as evidence of continuing medical education and commitment to individual quality assessment and improvement.

 The American Board of Surgery has listed the Mastery of Breast Surgery® Program as a resource under its Continuous Education Program-Practice Improvement component, which requires evaluation of performance in practice through participation in quality improvement programs.